Our ‘Pay it Forward’ Program

 How Can You Help?

-Host a donation tap point in your organisation for a month and ‘pay it forward’ to small businesses who are out there providing goods and services to people experiencing homelessness.
+Host a donation tap point in your organisation for a month and ‘pay it forward’ to people experiencing homelessness.
 We can deliver presentations to your staff on the real issues associated with people experiencing homelessness.
 We aim to raise awareness, reduce the stigma, break down the barriers and encourage staff to be part of the solution and offer real and tangible ways to contribute and invoke community consciousness.